hjunker/TwitterSearch2Gephi/README.md

 # TwitterSearch2Gephi
-TwitterSearch2Gephi is a windows CLI app that lets you collect data from twitter via REST API and convert it into a CSV data set that can be used with Gephi.
+TwitterSearch2Gephi is a windows CLI app that lets you collect data from social media and convert it into a CSV data set that can be used with Gephi.
+Currently it supports
+* Twitter
+* Reddit
+* WWW domains / URLs
+More social media platforms and more features for the platforms already implemented will be added later.

 Written by [@DisinfoG](https://twitter.com/DisinfoG)